spreadshirt/prometheus-explorer/README.md

 - I am happy with Grafana, why do I need this?

     You don't.
 If you're happy with Grafana, keep using that.
-If you miss some of the interactive features mentioned here, you maybe you'll find them useful, or maybe you'll build them into Grafana.
+If you miss some of the interactive features mentioned above, maybe you'll find this project useful.
 - I am happy with Prometheus' [expression browser](https://prometheus.io/docs/visualization/browser/), why do I need this?